ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 nav_order: 2
 ---

-# FeatureBase bitmaps part 2 - Bit-sliced bitmaps
+# How does FeatureBase encode integer values as bitmaps?
 {: .no_toc }

 Bit-sliced data creates a single bitmap for each power of 2.
 This approach means FeatureBase can represent any number in the 64-bit range (10^19) using only 64 bitmaps.